N-HANS/N-HANS/README.md

 # Usage
 ## Loading Models
-After __pip install N-HANS__, users are expexted to create a workspace for audio denoising or separation task, and then use __load_denoiser__ or __load_separator__ to download the trained models and audio examples into the workspace.
-(The trained models and audio examples can also be found above.)
+After __pip install N-HANS__, users are expexted to create a workspace for audio denoising or separation task, and then Linux users can utilise commands __load_denoiser__ or __load_separator__ to download the trained models and audio examples into the workspace.
+For other operation systems, please download the __trained_model__ and __audio_examples__ in the corresponding N_HANS subfolders, and put into the created workspace.

 ## Applying N-HANS
 ### Commands